aganezov/RCK/README.md

 [![Build Status](https://travis-ci.com/aganezov/RCK.svg?token=yNaqdjAcHsstx5v8GMKj&branch=master)](https://travis-ci.com/aganezov/RCK)

+---

+#### **NOTE**: this repository contains only the initial version of RCK a the time of its publication.
+Further development, bug fixing, new releases, etc. of RCK is conducted a the https://github.com/aganezov/RCK repository.

+---

 **RCK** - is a method for **R**econstruction of clone- and haplotype-specific **C**ancer **K**aryotypes from tumor mixtures, distributed both as a standalone software package and as a Python library  under the MIT licence.

 RCK has been initially designed and developed by Sergey Aganezov in the group of prof. Ben Raphael at Princeton University ([group site](http://compbio.cs.brown.edu/)).